Deobandi jihadism: Mahmood Hasan Deobandi and Silk Letter Movement

 Mahmud Hasan Deobandi, the first student of Darul Uloom Deoband, later became its principal and actively incited armed rebellion through his students.
 Upon being appointed as a teacher at Darul Uloom Deoband, he founded the Samratut Tarbiat in 1878.
 The organization's stated purpose was to establish relationships with empathetic individuals who supported the development of Darul Uloom Deoband.
-However, its hidden purpose was to create a militant organization with the aim of liberating India from British rule through armed rebellion.
+However, its hidden purpose was to create a militant organization with the aim of overthrowing British rule via armed rebellion.
 If this purpose were revealed, the organization could have been completely destroyed through legal means, as its activities were highly secretive.
 In 1880, the organization's patron, Muhammad Qasim Nanautavi, died, resulting in a leadership vacuum and the organization's failure to achieve its objectives.
 Thirty years later, in 1909, Mahmud Hasan Deobandi established a new organization named Jamiatul Ansar.

 The Jamiatul Ansar's efforts to elevate the status of the Ulama class in Indian politics garnered the attention of the British Government.
-Two major conventions were held, drawing large crowds, which raised suspicions among the British that Muslims were plotting to seize power.
-Consequently, the government was wary of providing a platform for the influential Muslim community to participate in political affairs through the Ulama.
+Two major conventions were held, drawing large crowds, which raised suspicions among the British that Muslims were plotting to launch a revolt.
+Consequently, the colonial government was wary of providing a platform for the influential Muslim community to participate in political affairs through the Ulama.
 Despite their reservations, they closely monitored Jamiatul Ansar.
-The first chairman of the Jamiatul Ansar conference, Ahmad Hasan Amrohi, was questioned, and Mahmud Hasan Deobandi was subjected to heavy taxation fines.
+The first chairman of the Jamiatul Ansar conference, Ahmad Hasan Amrohi, was questioned, and Mahmud Hasan Deobandi was subjected to heavy taxation.
 During this time, some leaders of Darul Uloom Deoband disagreed with Ubaidullah Sindhi, resulting in disputes that justified breaking off the relationship with Darul Uloom.
 Nonetheless, Mahmud Hasan Deobandi maintained a secret and unbreakable relationship with Ubaidullah Sindhi, meeting him outside the Deoband area to exchange advice and provide guidance for necessary activities.
 After leaving Darul Uloom Deoband, Ubaidullah Sindhi resigned from his position in Jamiatul Ansar, leading to the organization's gradual weakening.
 Following Mahmud Hasan Deobandi's guidance, Ubaidullah Sindhi established the institution Nazaratul Maarif Al Qurania in Delhi.